-- 1. Authorization of 12 months may be granted for members who have previously received a biologic indicated for moderately to severely active articular juvenile idiopathic arthritis. - 2.
+- 1. Enbrel is prescribed by, or in consultation with, a specialist in rheumatology. - 2.
+Authorization of 12 months may be granted for members who have previously received a biologic indicated for moderately to severely active articular juvenile idiopathic arthritis. - 3.
 Authorization of 12 months may be granted for the treatment of moderately to severely active articular juvenile idiopathic arthritis when any of the following criteria are met: - a.
 The member has had an inadequate response to methotrexate or another non-biologic DMARD administered at an adequate dose and duration. - b.
-The member has risk factors (See Appendix C) and the member also meets one of the following:
+The member has risk factors (See Appendix C) and the member also meets one of the following: - i.

-- i.
 High-risk joints are involved (e.g., cervical spine, wrist, or hip). - ii.
 High disease activity. - iii.
 Are judged to be at high risk for disabling joint disease.